R-Krishnakumar94/Covid_19_Report/README.md

 ## How to View the Dashboard
 1. [View the published dashboard on Tableau Public/Desktop](https://public.tableau.com/views/Covid_19_17340017037410/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
-2. Download the Tableau workbook file (`Dashboard/Covid_19_Analysis.twb`) from this repository and open it using Tableau Desktop.
+2. Download the Tableau workbook file (`Dashboard/Covid_19_Analysis.twb`) from this repository and open it using Tableau Desktop/Public.

 ---